Pysint/DoorPy/README.md

 Below a guideline for the installation of DoorPy, it might be incorrect..
 Don't blame me for that!

 * Fulfil all dependecies:<br/>
-`apt-get install apache2 libapache2-mod-wsgi upstart`
+`apt-get install python python-pip apache2 libapache2-mod-wsgi upstart`
 * Clone the repository into `/var/www/DoorPy`.
 * Install dependecies by using pip:<br/>`pip install -r requirements.txt`
 * Setup Apache: